justinww04/social-app/README.md

-started working on the mobile app using expo - worked on again today, getting basic functions for mobile app working- still working on basic functions - completed most basic functions going to start working on connecting the backend  - still working on connecting to backend - worked on layout design - continued working on layout- still working on layout- finished most of the layout- finished the start screen layout - working on the feed - still working on feed - continued working on feed - working on adding swipe features
+started working on the mobile app using expo - worked on again today, getting basic functions for mobile app working- still working on basic functions - completed most basic functions going to start working on connecting the backend  - still working on connecting to backend - worked on layout design - continued working on layout- still working on layout- finished most of the layout- finished the start screen layout - working on the feed - still working on feed - continued working on feed - working on adding swipe features- still working on swipe features